 Whew!
 I miss writing essays, actually.

-I want to start by saying how much I appreciate my primary care doctor.
+Firstly, let me say how much I appreciate my primary care doctor.
 I’ve never been afraid to reach out to him about this new symptom or that, never felt judged by him, and I know that he understands my concerns and wants to find an answer as badly as I do.

 However…once upon a time, very early on, he suggested anxiety was a factor in my pain and fatigue.
 I had no reason to oppose this suggestion, so I started taking a daily anti-anxiety/anti-depressant.
 I took that pill every day for somewhere around four or five months and then wanted to stop, for two reasons: